 How do I determine the value of an existing business?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Good question, and there is no simple answer to it.
+Opinions expressed by Entrepreneur contributors are their own.Good question, and there is no simple answer to it.
 For purposes of searching on Google or Yahoo!, what you're talking about is called "Business Valuation."
 There are some software tools you can buy, and there are experts you can hire, and many different formulas you can use, but ultimately, the business is worth what somebody will pay to buy it - no more, no less.